day8/lein-git-inject/README.md

   2. replaces a placeholder string within `defproject` with `the computed version`

 While that's true, it is a simplification.
 The real steps are:
-  1. this middleware computes four build-time values, of which `the computed version` is just one
+  1. this middleware computes **four** build-time values, of which `the computed version` is just one
   2. this middleware will perform a search and replace across ***all the `EDN`*** in the `defproject`, looking for four special string values and, where they are found, it will replace them with the associated computed value from step 1.

-So, the special string "lein-git-inject/version" will be replaced ***anywhere*** it is found within the `defproject` EDN, and not just if it appears in place of the `defproject` version argument.
+So, the special string "lein-git-inject/version" will be replaced ***anywhere*** it is found within the `defproject` EDN, and not just if it appears as the `defproject` version argument.

 When you consider this second step, keep in mind that Leiningen middleware runs very early in the Lein build pipeline.
 So early, in fact, that it can alter the `EDN` of your `defproject` before it is interpreted by Lein.

-The four special strings supported - referred to as `substitution keys` - are as follows:
+The four special strings supported - referred to as `substitution keys` - are:

 |   substituion key                    |    example replacement      |